shaikhq/db2-labs/explain/batch-queries/README.md

 python3 -m venv .venv
 source .venv/bin/activate
 ```
+For general Python environment setup and VS Code configuration steps, please refer to the [top-level README](../../README.md) in the main `db2-labs` directory.

 Install the required dependencies.
 Since the requirements.txt file is located in the top-level project directory, provide the relative path to it: